egberts/egberts.github.io-src/content/articles/systemd-dhclient-isp.md

 <code>/etc/systemd/network/dhclient$.service<code>
 --------------------------------------------

-It is also possible to explicitly tell systemd-networkd to ignore a link by using Unmanaged=yes option, see systemd.network(5).
+Also possible to explicitly tell systemd-networkd to ignore a link by using Unmanaged=yes option, see systemd.network(5).